davideicardi/sample-python-multi-packages/README.md

     ./run-lint.sh

-Build a zip for each package:
+Build a zip for each package (for lambda packages):

     ./run-build.sh

+Build a PyPi distribution for each package containing `setup.py`:

+    ./run-dist.sh

 Clean outputs: